The universal growth of magnetic energy during the nonlinear phase of subsonic and supersonic small-scale dynamos: Results

 \subsection{Nonlinear dynamo growth}

 Fig.~\ref{fig:nl_exponent} shows our measured growth-exponent, $p_\tnl$, for $E_\tmag$ during the nonlinear phase, and Fig.~\ref{fig:nl_scalings} shows both the growth-efficiency coefficient, $\alpha_\tnl$, in the top panel, and duration, $t_\tsat - t_\tnl$, of the nonlinear phase in the bottom panel.
-For $\Mach \lesssim 1$ simulations, we find that growth is close to linear-in-time, $p_\tnl \approx 1$, and a least-squares fit to the median results shows that the growth coefficient is $\alpha_\tnl = (9.4 \pm 0.7) \times 10^{-3} \Mach^3 \approx 5\times 10^{-3}\varepsilon$, where $\varepsilon \sim u_0^3 /\ell_0 = 2 \Mach^3$ is the hydrodynamic energy-density flux rate.
-Critically, the growth rate is independent of $\Reh$.
+For our $\Mach \lesssim 1$ simulations, we find that growth is close to linear-in-time, $p_\tnl \approx 1$, and a least-squares fit to the median results shows that the growth coefficient is $\alpha_\tnl = (9.4 \pm 0.7) \times 10^{-3} \Mach^3 \approx 5\times 10^{-3}\varepsilon$, where $\varepsilon \sim u_0^3 /\ell_0 = 2 \Mach^3$ is the hydrodynamic energy flux in our simulations.
+Critically, the growth rate is independent of $\Reh$, suggesting that, even though we have explored only a finite range $\Reh \in [10^3, 5\times 10^3]$, the results are likely to be valid for all turbulent flows (where $\Reh > \Reh_\tcrit \approx 100$; see \citet{kriel2022fundamental}).
 This is qualitatively consistent with previous works that have shown only a small, fixed fraction of $\varepsilon$ is converted into magnetic energy \citep{cho2009growth, beresnyak2012universal}, but it has never been measured with this accuracy and precision, across a broad range of plasma parameters.
-By comparison, \citet{beresnyak2012universal} measured $\alpha_\tnl /\varepsilon \approx 0.05$ (compared to our $9.4 \pm 0.7 \times 10^{-3} \sim 10^{-2}$) from ensemble averaged simulations, and \citet{xu2016turbulent} predicted $\alpha_\tnl /\varepsilon = 3/38$.
-We show both of these predictions in Fig.~\ref{fig:nl_scalings}, and while our measured efficiency is a factor of $\approx 10$ lower, as in the kinematic phase, the difference may be explained by our finite $\Prm = 1$ simulations.
-Thus, the overall results are consistent with the phenomenology of inefficient conversion of turbulent to magnetic energy in the nonlinear phase.
+By comparison, \citet{beresnyak2012universal} measured $\alpha_\tnl /\varepsilon \approx 0.05$ (compared to our $9.4 \pm 0.7 \times 10^{-3} \sim 10^{-2}$) from ensemble averaged $\Mach \ll 1$, $\Prm = 1$ simulations, and \citet{xu2016turbulent} predicted $\alpha_\tnl /\varepsilon = 3/38$ for $\Mach \ll 1$, $\Prm \gg 1$ SSDs.
+We show both of these predictions in Fig.~\ref{fig:nl_scalings}, and while our measured efficiency is a factor of $\approx 10$ lower than both predictions, as was also the case for the growth rate measured during the kinematic phase, the difference, at least compared with \citet{xu2016turbulent}, can be explained by our finite $\Prm = 1$ simulations.
+Regardless, the overall results are consistent with the phenomenology of inefficient conversion of turbulent to magnetic energy in the nonlinear phase.

-All of our $\Mach > 1$ simulations yield $p_\tnl \approx 2$, consistent with quadratic-in-time growth \footnote{A complementary model-comparison analysis (see End Matter) confirms that subsonic results are best described by linear growth, while quadratic growth captures the supersonic regime.} of $E_\tmag$, aligned with the model of \citet{schleicher2013small}, which predicts that $E_\tmag(t) \sim E_\tkin^{1/2} (t/t_0)^2$ for Burgers-like turbulence.
-Indeed, as predicted by \citet{schleicher2013small}, this breaks the $p_\tnl$ of the universality of the nonlinear SSD dynamo across the different $\Mach$ regimes.